xiv3r/uz801-openwrt/readme.md

 ### Future:
 - Custom package server for msm89xx/8916
-  - Right now the first source from `distfeeds`, related to this specific target will fail as it won't exist.
-Any module not present might required to be built from sources.
+  - Any target specific module not present might require to be built from sources.
 This repo can be used to do that, run `make menuconfig` before `make -j$(nproc)` and select it from the menu.
-- Option to attach shell to ACM Gadget in `msm8916-usb-gadget.conf`
 - `msm-firmware-loader`, to mount firmware instead of bundle to free up almost 40mb from rootfs.
   - For more info: [packages/msm-firmware-loader/readme.md](packages/msm-firmware-loader/readme.md)